Do-it-yourself Plumbing: Tips and Hacks to Repair Common Problems at Home

 Can I fix a plumbing problem myself?

-Yes, you are able to fix minor plumbing issues yourself, by learning basic plumbing tips for DIY.
+Yes, you can repair minor plumbing issues yourself by learning some basic plumbing skills.

 What tools will I require to do my own plumbing?